 This evening we dine together at a local restaurant where we have engaged some members of the ‘Ensemble Didgori’ to sing for us.
 The men’s folk and chant ensemble Didgori was founded in 2003 with a leadership of Mr. Levan Tsitaishvili.
 The name Didgori honours the historical battle in 1121 that helped reunite Georgia and ushered in a period of growth in arts and culture.
 (Overnight Tbilisi) BLD

-- Mtskheta, the UNESCO-listed capital of the early kingdom of Iberia including: Jvari (Holy Cross) Church and Svetitskhoveli Cathedral
+- Mtskheta, the UNESCO-listed capital of the early kingdom of Iberia including: Jvari (Holy Cross) Church (exterior only as interior currently under renovation) and Svetitskhoveli Cathedral

 - Ananuri Fortress, built by the 17th century dukes of the Aragvi Valley

 Further north we visit Ananuri Fortress, a large complex consisting of two castles connected by a curtain wall, situated in an extraordinarily beautiful site overlooking the broad Aragvi River.
 Built by the eristavis (Dukes) of Aragvi, a feudal dynasty that ruled the area from the 13th century, it has seen many fierce battles.
 We continue to Kazbegi (Stepantsminda), which at 1740m above sea level nestles beneath Mount Kazbegi (5034m) and Mount Shani (4451m).
-We stay for two nights in a beautiful mountain lodge with fine views of the surrounding peaks.
 (Overnight Kazbegi) BLD

 - 4WD excursion to Gergeti Trinity Church

 This morning we make an excursion by 4WD to one of the most beautiful and awe-inspiring sites in the world.
 Isolated in a mountain vastness, 14th-century Gergeti Trinity Church sits at an elevation of 2170 metres right under Mount Kazbegi.